JaiveerLalli/intro-java-projects/README.md

 # Intro Java Projects

-This repository contains several Java projects completed as part of the **CSE 121–123** course series.
-Each project focuses on applying fundamental programming concepts such as methods, loops, arrays, and object-oriented design.
+A collection of java projects built while developing skills in algorithms, data structures, and object-oriented design.
+Projects range from game simulations to file-based applications and cryptography tools

 Each folder contains:
 - `ProjectName.java` — main source file
 - `README.md` — explanation of the project, its purpose, and how it works

----

-**Author:** Jaiveer Lalli
+**Author:** Jaiveer Lalli, Computer Engineering - University of Washington
-**Course:** CSE 121, CSE 122, CSE 123 at the University of Washington
-**Languages:** Java